 Fortunately, because working from home in the Netherlands is so widespread there are plenty of coworking spaces available.
-While the majority of them are paid, some municipalities also fund some that are completely free, like Time Space in Utrecht.
+While the majority of them are paid, some municipalities also fund some that are completely free.

 Coworking spaces offer a great opportunity to network, have a great working space, and often have ultra-fast internet and complimentary tea and coffee.
 Check out coworker.com to find one near you.

 Or, if you’re feeling a little extra, there are plenty of super gezellig cafés in each Dutch city that you can work from.

 Let op!
 Due to the coronavirus outbreak, the Dutch government recommends working from home (not coworking spaces or cafés) in order to contain the spread.
 Stay at home and wash your hands.

 If you’re working from home, you’ll likely be communicating frequently with your company or organisation.
 It’s absolutely essential to have fast WiFi.
 Added bonus?
 Ultra-fast streaming for when the workday is over!

 Make sure everyone is on the same page